jdf/processing.py/README.markdown

     from peasy import PeasyCam
     cam = PeasyCam(this, 200)

-Unfortunately, "from foo import *" is not supported.
+Unfortunately, `from foo import *` is not supported.

-Use "this" to refer to the PApplet you're in, as in the examples above.
+Use `this` to refer to the PApplet you're in, as in the examples above.

 ## Why? ##